Discover modern science’s most important and fundamental principles in a meaningful and memorable way from a historical perspective.

-Building Science: Great Minds in Time, opening Saturday, December 7 in the museum’s Ocean Gallery, delivers over 40 interactive educational exhibits.
+Building Science: Great Minds in Time, now open in the museum’s Ocean Gallery, delivers over 40 interactive educational exhibits.
 The exhibition showcases works inspired by some of the greatest historical figures of all time, such as Archimedes and Leonardo da Vinci, as well as inventions from some of the most important eras in history such as Ancient Rome and the Renaissance.
 The thinkers of tomorrow will experience their first eureka moment!

 Building Science: Great Minds in Time begins with the first truly “modern” scientist Archimedes, continues with the first large scale mass application of technology by the very practical Roman Empire (as recorded by Roman engineer Marcus Vitruvius), and culminates with the science and innovation of the Renaissance through the eyes of its visionary master Leonardo da Vinci.
 By examining the science of these three important scientific periods and the genius of these influential individuals we can experience the scientific leaps upon which our modern science is based.